indiscipline/awesome-reaper/CONTRIBUTING.md

 * End all descriptions with a full stop/period.
 * Check your spelling and grammar.
 * Please, restrain from using qualitative descriptions such as: "best", "nice", "greatest", etc.
+* Try to get a permission from the authors to share the links to their resource.
+* Respect privacy: Don't disclose **any** personal data, unless explicitly public (example: a YouTube channel named with a person's legal name).

 ## Commit and Pull Request guidelines: